sunchaesk/pipelined-riscv/README.md

 ## extra stuff
 - pipeline to compile using GCC toolchain to run on CPU
 - run on Coremark benchmark
-- UVM standard by connecting with RARS simulator
+- UVM standard implementation from scratch in C++
 - Formal verification